Pancho Guedes

-Amâncio d'Alpoim Miranda "Pancho" Guedes (Lisbon, Portugal, 13 May 1925 – Graaff-Reinet, South Africa, 7 November 2015) was a Portuguese architect, sculptor and painter an educator.
+Amâncio d'Alpoim Miranda "Pancho" Guedes (Lisbon, Portugal, 13 May 1925 – Graaff-Reinet, South Africa, 7 November 2015) was a Portuguese architect, sculptor, painter, and educator.

 He is described as one of the earliest post-modernist architects in Africa and an archetype Eclectic Modernist.

 Early life

-Guedes was born in Lisbon, Portugal in 1925.
+Guedes was born in Lisbon, Portugal, in 1925.
 He is a descendant of Portuguese nobleman Luis de Alpoim.

 Guedes spent much of his life in Portuguese Mozambique from the age of 7 years old and he would stay there for most of his life.

 Wanting to become an artist, he enrolled at the University of Witwatersrand in Johannesburg in 1945.
 He soon decided to study architecture which was to him the culmination and combination of all the artistic trades that interested him.

 Architecture career

 Guedes then began his career and produced a multitude of projects in the 1950s and 60s as building activity intensified in Mozambique.
+His creations mix the sculptural and figurative with practical requirements and traditional local identity.

 In East Africa he produced the designs for hundreds of buildings, many of them in the city of Lourenço Marques (Maputo) but also in Angola, in South Africa, and in Portugal.
-His creations mixed the sculptural and figurative with practical requirements and traditional local identity.
+He worked pro-bono with founder Michael Stern to design the campus for the first multi-racial school in Southern Africa, the Waterford Kamhlaba United World College of Southern Africa in Eswatini.

 Guedes was part of “Team 10”, a group of architects who assembled in July 1953 at the 9th Congress of CIAM and adopted a new approach to urbanism through impactful theoretical frameworks which influenced the development of European architectural thought during the late 20th century.

 Arguably, one of Guedes' most famous buildings is the Smiling Lion Building from 1956 built in Mozambique.
-Guedes calls the style of this building STILOGUEDES which translates loosely as 'GuedesStyle'.
+Guedes calls the style of this building STILOGUEDES which translates loosely as 'Style of Guedes'.
 The high level mural on the West façade is still intact and so is the "smiling lion" on the North corner.
 The lion is a small concrete casting with a smile hence the name of the building.

+Architecture Projects

+Pancho Guedes designed numerous buildings across Mozambique, South Africa, Zimbabwe, and Eswatini, often noted for their surrealist forms, playful ornamentation, and fusion of modernist and vernacular influences.